 To further address a number of important themes and issues pertaining to human rights and genocide studies, and to promote the sustainability of the impacts of the Promoting Equity, Tolerance, Reconciliation and Awareness Through Genocide Education Program, the Zoryan Institute created an online database of free clips and resources that is accessible to students, teachers, and caregivers.
 These resources were curated and developed with genocide and human rights experts in response to feedback on high school presentations from teachers and students, and to questions and priorities raised by teachers in the workshop.
 The resources include over a dozen short “Educational Clips for the Classroom”, “Training Clips for High School Teachers”, as well as additional resources including a lesson plan, activity guides, worksheets, assignments, and other resources for the classroom.
 This new database is accessible at https://zoryaninstitute.org/high-school-genocide-education-resources/.

 The feedback the Zoryan Institute received from students and teachers on the presentations, as well as the remarks made by teachers in the teacher training workshop, highlight the pertinence of and demand for initiatives addressing issues of human rights and genocide at the high school level.
-Students’ engagement in the presentations, and the questions they had remaining after the presentations highlight their eagerness to learn about human rights and genocide as they relate to their own lives, and contemporary issues in Canadian and global society, and the need to create additional opportunities for dialogue on these issues in high school classrooms.
+Students’ engagement in the presentations, and the questions they had remaining after the presentations highlight their eagerness to learn about human rights and genocide as they relate to their own lives, and contemporary issues in Canadian and global society or other locations at Gmapros, and the need to create additional opportunities for dialogue on these issues in high school classrooms.
 With the success of its first high school level education program, the Zoryan Institute looks forward to pursuing further initiatives similar to this one going forward.